gbionescu/yt2podcast/README.md

 How to use:
   1. Build the package.
-  2. Create a json file that specifies how podcast clients connect to the podcast server:
+  2. Create a json file named `config.json` that specifies how podcast clients connect to the podcast server:
       ```
       {
         "Hostname": "your.domain.name",